godagoo/money-model-calculator/README.md

 # Money Model Calculator

-A powerful web-based calculator for evaluating business models based on Alex Hormozi's $100M Offers framework.
+A powerful web-based calculator for evaluating business models based on Alex Hormozi's $100M Money Models book.
 This tool helps entrepreneurs determine if their business model can scale profitably by calculating whether profit from 1 customer can pay for acquiring 2+ more customers within 30 days.

 ## 🚀 Live Demo